mkostanbaeva/test1/protocol.md

  * field `size`, which indicates the availability of data.
 A field `data` is command specific.
 Different commands can have different values ​​of the field `data` and command such as read/write include io_attr, key, io_flags, specify write to the cache, some kind of a check-sum, and only after all of this contains the data of the file.

 Elliptics protocol done with the support of multiplexing.
+That is the order of packets can arbitrarily stir if packets from different transactions.
+But in this case, packets that come within the same transaction, have a clearly sequence in which the client should see.
+In one connection may go many transactions.The answers to these transactions may come in any order.

+There is one physical connection wherein may be several transactions, and the transaction itself is an identifier.